 Never Vote for a Lawyer: An Economic Argument Based on the Historical Evolution of Society

-Throughout history, the prosperity of nations has hinged not only on their natural resources or geographic luck, but on the quality and adaptability of their institutions.
-In the Iberian Peninsula, Portugal and Spain offer a cautionary tale: despite their once-vast empires and early global influence, both countries have struggled to keep pace with the economic dynamism of Northern Europe.
-A key factor in this stagnation lies in the inefficiency and rigidity of their legal and court systems—a legacy that continues to shape their societies today.
+Throughout history, the prosperity of nations has depended not just on resources or geography, but critically on the adaptive quality of their institutions.
+In the Iberian Peninsula, Portugal and Spain stand as cautionary examples: despite commanding vast early empires, both countries have struggled to sustain economic dynamism comparable to that of Northern Europe.
+A significant part of this underperformance can be traced to the inefficiency and rigidity of their legal and court systems—a legacy that continues to exert a drag on growth and innovation well into the present day.

 References